 Types of Run

 There are various types of run, and each presents a different set of challenges and benefits.
-Here, we cover three types of run you can use to mix up your training plan and how they will benefit you.
+Here, we cover seven different types of run you can use to mix up your training plan and how they will benefit you.

-Hill runs are shorter runs and are great for endurance Find a hill which takes 2-3 minutes to climb with a good amount of effort.
+Hill runs are shorter runs and are great for endurance.
+Find a hill which takes 2-3 minutes to climb with a good amount of effort.
 Run up the hill 5-6 times with a long recovery time walking back down the hill of at least 3 minutes.
-It takes extra effort to run up hill so you don't need to run as fast as you would on the flat.
-Whilst running uphill remain in control of your breathing and your posture.
+It takes extra effort to run up hill so you don't need to run as fast as you would on flat ground.
+Whilst running uphill, be sure to remain in control of your breathing and your posture.